An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Microlensing Model Evaluations

 Microlensing optical depth, or the fraction of sky covered by lens stars' Einstein rings, ($\overline{\tau}$), is:

-where $N_s$ is the number of source stars, $\Omega_l$ is the solid angle of sky used for the lens catalog simulation, $N_l$ is the number of lens stars, $D_s$ is the distance from the Sun to the source, and $D_l$ is the distance from the Sun to the lens.
+where $N_s$ is the number of source stars, $\Omega_l$ is the solid angle of sky used for the lens catalog simulations, and $N_l$ is the number of lens stars.
 The summation iterates over each possible source star (which must be brighter than some limiting magnitude) and each of its possible lens stars (any star less distant than the source).
 We note here that Einstein rings are dependent on the presence of observable sources past each given lens star, so average optical depth is not simply a function of stellar masses and number densities, but also on stellar magnitudes and thus extinction.

-The average rate of microlensing events per source star, $\overline{\Gamma_{*}}$, is:
+The average rate of microlensing events per source star, $\overline{\Gamma}_{*}$, is:

 We also consider event rate in terms of angular area on-sky, $\Gamma_{\Omega}$:

 where $\Omega_s$ is the solid angle of the source star catalog simulation.
 The average timescale for a patch of sky, $\overline{t_E}$, is calculated as: